TRAVELERS WITH DISABILITIES

 Delivering the best service and ensuring accessibility to all Delta customers is our primary concern.
-Our agents and attendants are always available to help passengers before boarding, in the air and at the destination airport.
-Learn more about the services we offer, then contact Reservations to request special assistance.
+Our agents and attendants are always available to help passengers before boarding, in the air

 For assistance with your personal wheelchair or mobility device, please complete our online wheelchair handling form.